thclarke/TrTAP/README.md

 ### run_pipeline_final.pl
 Run after all the comparisons begun by the above script finishes, this finalizes the annotation by using the intermediate results in addition to the blasts to assign final categories to the transcripts.
 Additional annotation information including GO and GO Slim terms and expression values are also added to the final table.
-It can also create the rsem and bowtie matrices as needed.
+It can also create the rsem and bowtie matrices as needed to perform the final annotations.
 ```
 Runs Post-Redundancy Removal Trimming and Annotation on a Trinity Sample